-“Broad is the gate, and wide the way that leadeth to the deaths; and many there are that go in thereat, because they receive me not, neither do they abide in my law” (D&C 132:21–25).
+“Broad is the gate, and wide the way that leadeth to the deaths; and many there be that go in thereat, because they receive me not, neither do they abide in my law.”
+(D&C 132:21–25.)

 If a man receives the Lord, he believes in Him, lives His commandments, and performs the ordinances which He has required.

 Are you willing to jeopardize your eternities, your great continuing happiness, your privilege to see God and dwell in his presence?
-For the want of investigation and study and contemplation, or because of prejudice, misunderstanding, or lack of knowledge, are you willing to forgo these great blessings and privileges?
+For the want of investigation and study and contemplation; because of prejudice, misunderstanding, or lack of knowledge, are you willing to forego these great blessings and privileges?
 Are you willing to make yourself a widow for eternity or a widower for endless ages—a single, separate individual to live alone and serve others?
-Are you willing to give up your children when they die or when you expire?
+Are you willing to give up your children when they die or when you expire, and make them orphans?
 Are you willing to go through eternity alone and solitary when all of the greatest joys you have ever experienced in life could be “added upon” and accentuated, multiplied, and eternalized?
 Are you willing, with the Sadducees, to ignore and reject these great truths?
-I sincerely pray that you stop today and weigh and measure and then prayerfully proceed to make your happy marriage an eternal one.
+I sincerely pray you stop today and weigh and measure and then prayerfully proceed to make your happy marriage an eternal one.
 Our friends, please do not ignore this call.
 I beg of you, open your eyes and see; unstop your ears and hear.

 An eternal marriage plus a worthy continuing consecrated life will bring limitless happiness and exaltation.

-May I conclude with the words of the Lord:
+May I conclude with the words of the Lord of Hosts: